-Perrier and San Pellegrino are two of the most well-known sparkling mineral water brands.
+Perrier and San Pellegrino are two of the most well-known sparkling mineral water brands; order sparkling water at a restaurant and one of these brands are what you will most likely get.
 Topo Chico, a mineral water largely exclusive to Texas, is a regional and bartender favorite.

-Traditionally sipped as cure for malaria disease, quinine has since found enduring use as a mixer in cocktails.
-Don’t count on your gin and tonic healing anything that ails you other than thirst, however.
+The ingredient that makes tonic water unique is quinine, which comes from the cinchona tree.
+Traditionally sipped as cure for malaria disease (putting the tonic in tonic water), quinine has since found enduring use as a mixer in cocktails.
+Don't count on your gin and tonic healing anything that ails you other than thirst, however.
 The quinine in your cocktail is diluted significantly.

-If you’ve ever accidentally taken a swig of tonic water expecting club soda, you definitely noticed your mistake.
-Tonic water has a distinctly bitter taste that is often masked by sugar or high-fructose corn syrup.
+If you've ever accidentally taken a swig of tonic water expecting seltzer or club soda, you definitely noticed your mistake.
+Tonic vs seltzer or soda has a distinctly bitter taste, though that taste is often masked by sugar or high-fructose corn syrup.